Understanding Scatter Diagrams: A Guide to Visualizing Relationships Between Variables

 Scientific Explanation: Correlation and Interpretation

-For example, a scatter diagram showing a positive correlation between advertising spend and sales revenue might reveal that higher spending consistently leads to increased sales.
-However, correlation does not imply causation—other factors may influence the observed relationship.
+To give you an idea, a scatter diagram showing a positive correlation between advertising spend and sales revenue might reveal that higher spending consistently leads to increased sales.
+On the flip side, correlation does not imply causation—other factors may influence the observed relationship.

 Scatter diagrams also help identify: